baldzuhnc/Latent-GP/README.md

 This project implements a Gaussian Process Latent Trajectory Model within an Item Response Theory (IRT) framework.
 It is designed to estimate individual-level trajectories of attitudes or traits over multiple survey waves.

+Functions for data loading and preparation are tailored to applications within the [SOSEC-Project](https://www.socialsentiment.org/) located at [Forschungszentrum Informatik](https://www.fzi.de/) but can easily be generalized.

 ## Workflow Overview

 ### 1. Data Preparation